 Regardless of if you have an amazing in-person consultation or phone call with a couple, keep your communications in writing.
 If you specify a special deal or the couple has a request, make sure to send a follow up email re-stating everything.
 This ensures that you are protected in the case of a dispute.
 When you keep everything in your business in writing, it allows you to be protected and have proper documentation.

 Deliver Wedding Photography Contracts with ShootProof

 With ShootProof, you can create or purchase professional photography contract templates to use in your business.
 With the built-in client management software within ShootProof, you can keep your contracts organized and have them all in one place.
 Your wedding photography clients can sign contracts digitally with ShootProof, making it an easy process on both ends.
 They can also pay their deposit and installments via ShootProof’s easy invoicing system.

 Tips for Your Blooming Business

 These simple wedding photography tips will help you take the best wedding photos.
 If you are a beginner wedding photographer shooting their first wedding, these are super important tips to consider.
 If you’re a veteran wedding photographer, these tips will be a good refresher for your photography business.
-Do you have any tips for wedding photographers?
-Leave them in the comments for your fellow photographers!

 Written by MEGAN BREUKELMAN | Photographs by ALYCIA MOORE, CAITLIN ELIZABETH, and SOWING CLOVER